 6 Strategies to Increase Customer Retention

 You can provide tailored recommendations to customers by analyzing their browsing and purchase patterns.
 I can’t tell you how much it infuriates me to get an email or social ad about something I’ve already purchased.
-You can craft an experience that not only keeps customers coming back, but also fosters loyalty.
+You can craft an experience that not only keeps customers coming back, but also fosters customer loyalty.

 Re-engage Past Customers